1Password/scim-examples/beta/docker/README.md

    docker context use op-scim-bridge
    ```

-   Replace `user` with the correct username for your Linux server and `scim.example.com` with its host name before running the above commands.
+   Replace `user` with the appropriate username for your Linux server and `scim.example.com` with its host name before running the above commands.

 4. Initialize a swarm.
 Run this command: